Below, the exciting lineup for TEDWomen 2018!

 As Beth Mortimer writes: "I believe that through studying nature we can gain useful insights for new technologies.
 I am pioneering this approach for an overlooked form of information transfer: vibrations that travel along surfaces and through materials.
 I study how animals use this information source, which is widespread from spiders and worms to humans and elephants.
 My research enables me to gain insights for potential new technologies, for example monitoring elephant behavior in remote locations or developing vibration sensors for robots to monitor dangerous machinery.

 "I am a biologist by training and have collaborated across scientific disciplines throughout my research career.
 I have worked with engineers, material scientists, seismologists and computer scientists to learn cutting-edge techniques that I can use to study information transfer with animals.
 My goal for the next five to seven years is to develop usable technologies for remote monitoring, learning from the biological systems I study."

-Moss Lee has been featured in the New York Times "Corner Office" and in Crain's New York for her leadership in the movement toward intersectional gender equity.
+Moss has been featured in the New York Times "Corner Office" and in Crain's New York for her leadership in the movement toward intersectional gender equity.
 Her writing has been featured by The Daily Beast, The Huffington Post, Edutopia, The Amsterdam News, City Limits Magazine, Ms. Magazine online and the Feminist Wire.
 She's appeared on WABC-TV's Here and Now and New York Viewpoint, on WNBC's Positively Black, Fox 5's Street Talk, Bronx Net's Perspectives and NY1's Inside City Hall.
-The New York Daily News's Stanley Crouch once dubbed her one of the most important players in public education for her ability to respectfully meet young people where they are and to give them the tools and agency to transform their own lives.
+Stanley Crouch, formerly of the New York Daily News, once dubbed her one of the most important players in public education for her ability to respectfully meet young people and families where they are and to give them the tools and agency to transform their own lives.